danslimmon/donothing/example/procedure.md

 # The magic of 8

+This procedure implements a little arithmetic trick involving some manipulation of the user's phone number.

 ## Enter your phone number

 Enter your phone number, without area code.
 Formatting doesn't matter.